flokoe/bash-hackers-wiki/docs/syntax/arrays.md

     1=a
     `
--   **Fixed in 4.3** In addition to the above globbing issue, assignments preceding \"declare\" have an additional effect on brace and pathname expansion. `$ set -x; foo=bar declare arr=( {1..10} )
+-   **Fixed in 4.3** In addition to the above globbing issue, assignments preceding "declare" have an additional effect on brace and pathname expansion. `$ set -x; foo=bar declare arr=( {1..10} )
     + foo=bar
     + declare 'arr=(1)' 'arr=(2)' 'arr=(3)' 'arr=(4)' 'arr=(5)' 'arr=(6)' 'arr=(7)' 'arr=(8)' 'arr=(9)' 'arr=(10)'